COLOURFUL T-SHIRTS, CLOTHING & GIFTS INSPIRED BY JAPAN - WORLDWIDE SHIPPING

 PS: If you like sushi…

-Take a look at my How to Make Sushi recipe ocmic book!
+I wrote a comic book about how to make sushi at home!
 You can learn to make delicious sushi at home (fish and veggie), along with edamame and gyoza.
 It’s so much fresher than shop-bought sushi and you can make it just how you want it.
-The comic comes as a gift set with a rolling mat and two pairs of chopsticks.
+The comic comes as a gift set with a rolling mat and two pairs of chopsticks – it makes a great present!

 How to Make Sushi Gift Set